n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.converttofile.md

 Use the Convert to File node to take input data and output it as a file.
 This converts the input JSON data into a binary format.

-/// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [Convert to File integrations](https://n8n.io/integrations/convert-to-file/){:target=_blank .external-link} page.
-///

 /// note | Extract From File
 To extract data from a file and convert it to JSON, use the [Extract from File](/integrations/builtin/core-nodes/n8n-nodes-base.extractfromfile/) node.
 ///